teahaz/teahaz-server/docs/api.md

 method: `post`
 path: `/api/v0/chatroom`

 In order to create a chatroom the server needs 3 pieces of information.
 The name of the chatroom and login details (username and password).
-The login details are needed regardless of whether or not you are already registered ot a differnt chatroom as teahaz has an independant database for all chatrooms.
+The login details are needed regardless of whether or not you are already registered ot a differnt chatroom as teahaz has an independent database for all chatrooms.
 (More docs on this design choice later)

 Note: you can also optionally pass a 'nickname' (display name) value to the server.
 If you dont set this it will automatically be the same as your username.
 <br />